 Dan Burn-Forti has a wry way of looking at the world that gives his work a spirit and a sense of humour that can be rare in contemporary photography.
-A born and bred Londoner, Dan has a client list that ranges from Hugo Boss to HSBC, Wired to Tatler, and he has been recognised by leading awards like the AOP, Taylor Wessing and The Creative Review Annual.

 His animal portraits are hugely popular and he has the ability to find an original twist when photographing Hollywood legends, political figures and sports stars.
 In his documentary-style shots of everyday scenes, Dan captures the quiet eccentricity that seems quintessentially British.
 He is drawn to the strange and the ridiculous, to people, customs and situations that are bizarre, pompous or both.